1989–90 Los Angeles Lakers season: Off-season

+Regular season

-Despite the retirement of Kareem Abdul-Jabbar, and an NBA Finals defeat in which they were swept in four games by the Detroit Pistons, the Lakers got off to a fast start by winning ten of their first eleven games of the regular season, and holding a 35–11 record at the All-Star break.
-The team finished in first place in the Pacific Division with a league-best 63–19 record, and earned the first seed in the Western Conference.
+With the addition of Divac, and despite the retirement of All-Star center Kareem Abdul-Jabbar, the Lakers got off to a fast start by winning ten of their first eleven games of the regular season, which included a nine-game winning streak in November, and later on held a 35–11 record at the All-Star break.
+The team posted a seven-game winning streak between March and April, and won 16 of their final 19 games of the season.
+The Lakers finished in first place in the Pacific Division with a league-best 63–19 record, and earned the first seed in the Western Conference; the team qualified for the NBA playoffs for the 14th consecutive year.

-Magic Johnson averaged 22.3 points, 6.6 rebounds, 11.5 assists and 1.7 steals per game, and was named to the All-NBA First Team, while James Worthy averaged 21.1 points and 6.0 rebounds per game, and was named to the All-NBA Third Team, and Byron Scott contributed 15.5 points per game.
+Magic Johnson averaged 22.3 points, 6.6 rebounds, 11.5 assists and 1.7 steals per game, led the Lakers with 106 three-point field goals, and was named to the All-NBA First Team, while James Worthy averaged 21.1 points, 6.0 rebounds and 3.6 assists per game, and was named to the All-NBA Third Team, and Byron Scott contributed 15.5 points and 3.6 assists per game.
 In addition, A.C.
 Green provided the team with 12.9 points and 8.7 rebounds per game, while sixth man Orlando Woolridge contributed 12.7 points per game, and Mychal Thompson provided with 10.1 points and 6.8 rebounds per game.
-Off the bench, Divac averaged 8.5 points, 6.2 rebounds and 1.4 blocks per game, and was named to the NBA All-Rookie First Team, while defensive guard Michael Cooper contributed 6.4 points per game, and Larry Drew provided with 5.2 points and 2.7 assists per game.
+Off the bench, Divac averaged 8.5 points, 6.2 rebounds and 1.4 blocks per game, and was named to the NBA All-Rookie First Team, while defensive guard Michael Cooper contributed 6.4 points and 2.7 assists per game, and Drew provided with 5.2 points and 2.7 assists per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Johnson, Worthy and Green were all selected for the 1990 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach Pat Riley was selected to coach the Western Conference; it was Green's first and only All-Star appearance.
 Johnson scored 22 points along with 6 rebounds and 4 assists, and was named the NBA All-Star Game Most Valuable Player, despite the Western Conference losing to the Eastern Conference, 130–113.
-Riley was also named the NBA Coach of the Year for the first time.

-However, after defeating the Houston Rockets in four games in the Western Conference First Round of the 1990 NBA playoffs, the Lakers were defeated in the Western Conference Semi-finals by the 5th-seeded Phoenix Suns in five games; it was the first time in nine years that the Lakers did not reach the Western Conference Finals, ending a run that started in 1982, the longest series of consecutive NBA Conference finals appearances since Bill Russell's Boston Celtics in 1969.
+Johnson was also named the NBA Most Valuable Player of the Year for the third time in four years, in a controversial voting over Charles Barkley of the Philadelphia 76ers; Johnson received fewer first-place votes (27 of the 92 cast) than Barkley (38), but totaled 636 points in the ballot compared to Barkley's 614.
+Meanwhile, Riley was named the NBA Coach of the Year for the first time, and Woolridge finished tied in third place in Sixth Man of the Year voting.

+The Lakers finished sixth in the NBA in home-game attendance, with an attendance of 712,498 at the Great Western Forum during the regular season.